RetroDECK/ES-DE/THEMES-DEV.md

 * `pos` - type: NORMALIZED_PAIR
     - Default is `0 0.1`
 * `size` - type: NORMALIZED_PAIR
+    - Minimum value per axis is `0.05` and maximum value per axis is `1`
     - Default is `1 0.8`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the textlist exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
-* `columns` - type: UNSIGNED_INTEGER
-    - The number of columns to add to the grid.
-The row count will be automatically calculated by dividing the overall number of items by the value of this property.
-    - Minimum value is `1` and maximum value is `100`
-    - Default is `5`
 * `staticItem` - type: PATH
     - Path to a static image file.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
 This property can only be used in the `system` view.
 * `itemType` - type: STRING